dunsten/TestAutomation/hardware/Readme-New.md

 # Usage
 1. Import the `MockDAQDevice` class from the ‘Mock_Daq’ module.
-2. Create an instance of ‘MockDAQDevice’ to initialize the simulated DAQ device.
+2. Create an instance of `MockDAQDevice` to initialize the simulated DAQ device.
-3. Configure digital channels using the ‘configure_digital_channel()’ method.
+3. Configure digital channels using the `configure_digital_channel()` method.
-4. Read digital values using the ‘read_digital()’ method.
+4. Read digital values using the `read_digital()` method.
-5. Write digital values using the ‘write_digital()’ method.
+5. Write digital values using the `write_digital()` method.
-6. Simulate external signal generation using the ‘start_toggle()’ method.
+6. Simulate external signal generation using the `start_toggle()` method.
-7. Run tests using the provided test cases in ‘Test_Mock_Daq.py’.
+7. Run tests using the provided test cases in `Test_Mock_Daq.py`.
+8. The `NIDAQMX.py` is just for a demonstration to show how in theory we would read and write to the pins from its library, if connected to a true hardware.

 Class: MockDAQDevice
 ## Methods